Birmingham's Commonwealth bull to leave Centenary Square

 Birmingham City Council leader Ian Ward confirmed in August an indoor home would be found for it, since a dense foam outer skin makes the sculpture vulnerable to colder weather.

-Creator Mike Kelt from Artem has previously said finding a new site for the giant structure "probably means a very large headache".
+Creator Mike Kelt, from Artem, has previously said finding a new site for the giant structure "probably means a very large headache".

-Birmingham 2022 said Commonwealth Games organisers had "reassured the public that they are in advanced discussions with a local venue" so it could "have a permanent home and will remain as a free to view attraction".
+Birmingham 2022 said Commonwealth Games organisers had "reassured the public that they are in advanced discussions with a local venue" so it could "have a permanent home and will remain as a free-to-view attraction".

 It added plans were being finalised and organisers confirmed they hoped to announce more in the coming weeks "once a full feasibility study and safety report is completed".

-Birmingham 2022's chief creative officer, Martin Green, said: "Raging Bull was a delight to work with.
+Birmingham 2022's chief creative officer Martin Green said: "Raging Bull was a delight to work with.
 Dependable, sturdy, and really quite stoic in his task."

-Mark Starr, who set up the @Brummiebull twitter account to campaign for the sculpture to stay in the city permanently, has previously said decision-makers were remaining tight-lipped about plans, despite his "fishing".
+Mark Starr, who set up the @Brummiebull Twitter account to campaign for the sculpture to stay in the city permanently, has previously said decision-makers were remaining tight-lipped about plans, despite his "fishing".

 "My preferred location is perhaps when Curzon Street Station is built, then it could go there to welcome people to Birmingham," he said.